YeungJai/OUHK_Car_License_Plate-Recognition-Realtime/README.md

 <li>Filters = (number of classes + 5) * 3</li>

 ### Custom YOLOv3 Model Example
-In the source code, use the cv.dnn.readNet to read the custom model file and use detection program to find the license plate detected position(x,y,w,h)
+In the source code, use the cv.dnn.readNet to read the custom model file and use detection program to find the license plate detected position(x,y,w,h) and use cv.VideoCapture(0)open the system camera to do the object tracking.
 <p align="center"><img src="https://user-images.githubusercontent.com/52642596/174013294-1fd06be3-61b5-4382-b333-d88162574fbe.png" width="640"></p>

 <p align="center"><img src="https://user-images.githubusercontent.com/52642596/174011657-2ca7c352-4766-48f9-a9d0-6db636f26155.png" width="640"></p>

+#### The crop pure car code use `asd`